tfpk/macrokata/exercises/07_more_repetition/README.md

 ## Multiple Metavariables in One Repetition

-You can explicitly specify that two metavariables should be used in a single repetition.
+You can indicate that two metavariables should be used in a single repetition.

 For example, `( $($i:ident is $e:expr),+ )` would match `my_macro!(pi is 3.14, tau is 6.28)`.
 You would end up with `$i` having matched `pi` and `tau`; and `$e` having matched `3.14` and